CowPat101/MalQR/README.md

 training and validation features and models have been removed from this repository to allow for newcomers to attempt on their own.

-Folder "malqrdetect" contains all main code files relating to the QR code scanning Android application created.
+Folder "malqrdetect-Android" contains all main code files relating to the QR code scanning Android application created.

-The "malqrdetect" folder contains the main following files:
+The "malqrdetect-Android" folder contains the main following files:

 	- "Scan.kt" and "BarCodeAnalyse.kt" - Responsible for the logic behind discovering a QR code and displaying the scanning page